 Documentation Process

 The MPOA document requires the principal’s signature and two competent witnesses.
 One of these witnesses can’t be related by blood or marriage to the principal.
 Florida law doesn’t require notarization for validity, but notarization can provide an additional layer of legal authentication.
-The MPOA should specify the healthcare agent’s authority, outlining medical decisions they’re empowered to make.
-Clearly articulated healthcare preferences also help guide the surrogate’s decisions, ensuring they align with the principal’s wishes.
+The MPOA should specify the healthcare agent’s authority, outlining the medical decisions they’re empowered to make.
+Clearly, articulated healthcare preferences also help guide the surrogate’s decisions, ensuring they align with the principal’s wishes.

 Roles and Responsibilities